kehantan/labbook/docs/assays/mtt.rst

 The final outcome we want = 100 uL of mixture of complete DMEM + 1,500 cells in each well

-We know how much cells we have, we now need to know how much cells we need to dilute.
+We know how much cells we have, we now need to know how much cells we need to take and dilute in complete DMEM to make the final mixture we want.
 What we should do now:

 * Calculate the volume of cell suspension we need to aspirate
-* How much media we need
+* How much complete DMEM we need

 To calculate the volume of cell suspension we need to aspirate,

     Assume we have: :code:`150*10^4 cells/ml`

-    But we only need: :code:`52,500 cells`
+    But we only need: :code:`52,500 cells` <-- We calculate this value before we begin the procedure

     So we first convert the :code:`52,500 cells` to the :code:`*10^4` 'format', which is :code:`5.25x10^4`